aninnda/SOEN342_PROJECT/README.md

 1. Aninnda Kumar Datta 40298954 (Team Leader)
 2. Duc Vinh Lam 40282959

+## Demo Video

+You can view a 5 minute video demonstration of our app here: [https://youtu.be/B_bDgeERgyk](https://youtu.be/B_bDgeERgyk).

 ## Documentation
 Documentation, such as Use Case Models, Sequence Diagrams, and Domain Models can be found under [documentation](https://github.com/aninnda/SOEN342_PROJECT/blob/main/documentation/)